 The United Nations states that “this annual observance reflects the importance which the international community attaches to families as basic units of society as well as its concern regarding their situation around the world.
 The International Day of Families provides an opportunity to promote awareness of issues relating to families as well as to promote appropriate action.
 The Day can become a powerful mobilizing factor on behalf of families in all countries, which avail themselves of this opportunity and demonstrate support of family issues appropriate to each society.”

+The United Nations theme for 2022 is Families and Urbanization.
 Find out more about the International Day of Families.